Christina Torres is a New York City-based Ph.D. candidate, adjunct assistant professor, and climate advocate.

 2017 – 2019

 I’m a Ph.D. candidate in Science Education at Teachers College, Columbia University.
 I conduct climate change education research and serve as the center coordinator at the TC Center for Sustainable Futures.
-As part of this work, I’m helping develop a transdisciplinary climate summer institute for NYC public school teachers in collaboration with the Learning the Earth with Artificial Intelligence and Physics (LEAP) Center at Columbia.
+As part of this work, I developed a transdisciplinary climate summer institute for NYC public school teachers in collaboration with the Learning the Earth with Artificial Intelligence and Physics (LEAP) Center at Columbia.

-My research interests focus on studying science learning in youth climate activism spaces.
+My dissertation research specifically focuses on studying science learning and identity in youth climate activism spaces.

 I previously completed a B.S./M.S. in Biology at The City College of New York Honors Program.
 I researched the community composition of wood-boring beetles (Coleoptera: Cerambycidae) in Dr. Amy Berkov’s lab through the NSF-REU and RISE programs.
 I presented this work to my local community, at professional conferences (ABRCMS, ICE), and participated in science communication initiatives related to this research.